 - New environments

-- Particular situations like the vet’s office, car rides, shiny floors.
+- Certain things like the vet’s office, car rides and shiny floors

-First and foremost, the best treatment for your dog’s anxiety is to discuss your concerns with your vet.
+First and foremost, the best treatment for your dog’s anxiety is to discuss you concerns with your vet.
 He will want to eliminate conditions such as brain or thyroid disease that could be the cause of anxious behavior.
-These conditions may be because of a response to a toxic substance, such as lead.
-This can be confirmed by blood tests.
+These conditions may be because of a response to a toxic substance, such as lead which can be confirmed by blood tests.

 If your vet detects a phobia such as anxiety or fear, he may prescribe medication.
-But he will more than likely make a recommendation based on what triggers the fear and provide advice on methods to implement to lessen your dog’s anxieties and fears.
+But he will more than likely make a recommendation based on what triggers the fear and provide advice on methods to implement to lessen you dogs anxieties and fears.

 Some common dog anxiety problems include: